Speeches of Barack Obama: 2011 Address to the United Nations General Assembly

-State of the Union Address, 2012
+2012 State of the Union Address

-The 2012 State of the Union Address was a speech given by former President Barack Obama, from 9 p.m. to 10:17 p.m.
+The 2012 State of the Union Address was a speech given by President Barack Obama, from 9 p.m. to 10:17 p.m.
 EST on Tuesday, January 24, 2012, in the chamber of the United States House of Representatives.
 In his speech, he focused on education reform, repairing America's infrastructure with money not used on the Iraq War, and creating new energy sources in America.